 +low +carbohydrate +ecookbook

 The plusses before each word make it a “broad modified” match type.
 This basically forces AdWords to only show searches which involve those words (in any order) and not synonyms.
-Normal broad match (without the +) will give AdWords the ability to show our ads for things are really unrelated a lot of the time due to synonyms that don’t make sense and will burn a ton of money.
+Normal broad match (without the +) will give AdWords the ability to show our ads for things that are really unrelated a lot of the time due to synonyms that don’t make sense and will burn a ton of money.

 As the campaign progresses, I’ll be able to add more negative keywords to reduce our spend.
 Over the next few months, I’ll also test additional ads and destinations to try to improve the clickthrough rate and conversions.